11 Actionable Tips To Avoid Archery Injuries

 Physical Conditioning

 To prevent injuries related to poor physical condition, it is essential to maintain a regular workout routine that includes both cardio and strength training for the archery Olympics.
-Additionally, it is important to focus on exercises that target the specific muscle groups used in archery, such as the shoulders, back, and arms.
+Additionally, it is essential to focus on exercises that target the specific muscle groups used in archery, such as the shoulders, back, and arms.

 -